SpooshDoosh/Milestone-Project-1-DUrban-Fitness/README.md

       - About Us Page - Users can find information about the company's values and services.
       - Join Us Page - Users can see the membership options available.
       - Contact Us Page - Users can contact the company through the contact form or find other points of contact.
+      - Thank You Page - Upon successfully submitting contact form, the user will receive a "Thank you" page acknowledging their enquiry and giving details about response times.
     * The website is responsive on all devices.
+    * User can find all social media links and contact information within the footer of every page.
+Social media links open in new tabs.
+    * Navigation:
+      * User can land on any page of the website and find what they need within 3 clicks.
+      * Navigation bar available on every page and has links to every page (excluding "Thank you" page).
+      * About Us page has a button which redirects to the Join Us page.
+      * Join Us page has a button beneath each membership option that redirects to the Contact Us page.
+      * The Send Enquiry button redirects to a "Thank You" page to confirm form submission.
+From this page the user can navigate throughout the entire website using the navigation bar.
       * User is redirected to Home Page when clicking on the logo.
-    * User is able to use the navigation bar at the top of the page to navigate between pages.
-    * User can find all social media links and contact information within the footer of every page.
-    * User will receive a 404 Page on their screen if they attempt to direct to a page which does not exist.
+      * The buttons move the user through the  website in the order of the pages without skipping pages and without inconveniencing the user.

   * Future Features:
     * Add the ability to schedule an induction session for the gym online.
+    * Users will receive a 404 Page on their screen if they attempt to direct to a page which does not exist.
+The 404 page is available but not functional as yet.
+    * Add links to class timetables and live virtual classes to avoid users having to contact the company for these details.
+    * Add gym membership payment functionality to allow users to sign themselves up and pay for membership without having to contact the company.
-    * Add a sign up/sign in page for users to be able to store and view infromation about their gym sessions and classes.
+    * Add a sign in page for users to be able to store and view infromation about their gym sessions, classes and track progress.
+    * Potentially create an app for the members to access all of their profile information and possibly communicate with other members and staff.

 * ## Skeleton
   * Wireframes: